kinnema/frontend/README.md

 - **Favorites:** Add movies and series to your favorites list.
 - **Continue Watching:** Resume watching from where you left off.
 - **Responsive UI:** Optimized for all devices with a clean, modern design.
-- **PWA Support:** Installable as a Progressive Web App for offline access.
-- **API Integration:** Powered by VidSrc and TMDB for rich metadata and streaming links.
+- **API Integration:** Powered by TMDB for rich metadata and streaming links.

 ## Tech Stack